Sharing Ownership is a way of helping people who wish to own their own home, but cannot afford to purchase one on the open market.

 As part of the awarding of points to your application you may be required to confirm or provide proof of your circumstances.
 Prior to the allocation of a property a home visit will be undertaken to confirm the details provided by you in your application.

 - The address of the property

 - The rent and service charge

-- Whether the property will be available for Hjaltland Applicants and Transfer Applicants including which points group or Nominations by Shetland Islands Council of General Needs or Homeless Applicants
+- Whether the property will be available for Hjaltland Applicants, including which points group or Transfer Applicants only

 - The closing date for registering an interest